Learn more about the many benefits of a charitable gift annuity in our FREE guide Strengthen Your Future With a Charitable Gift Annuity.View My Guide

 A charitable gift annuity (CGA) can pay you guaranteed income for life while providing future support to the University.
 Rates are fixed based on your age and unaffected by market fluctuations.
 Our gift annuities are offered through the UC Regents and backed by funds available to the UC Office of the President.

 You may choose between immediate and deferred income.
 Deferring income to a later date (for example, when you plan to retire) will allow you to secure a higher payout rate.
-You will get a charitable tax deduction and may enjoy additional tax savings.
+You qualify for a charitable tax deduction and may enjoy additional tax savings.

 Your payments depend on your age at the time of the donation.
 If you are younger than 60, we recommend that you learn more about your options and download this FREE guide Plan for Retirement With a Deferred Gift Annuity.